yanfonseca/mytutorials/README.md

 * .     : Current directory
 * ~     : Home directory // COMO ALTERAR O HOME DIRECTORY?

+## Wildcards:
+* * - Match zero or more words or characters
+* ? - match a single caracter
+* [] - Match any one caracter inside square brackets
+   - [0123] - Match to 0, 1 or 3.
+* {} - Match any of the patterns comma-separeted
+   - {*.csv, *.txt} - Matches to files ended by specification

 ## Commands

 * man    : Commands manual
    - man comandname: Shows comandname's manual

 * pwd   : *print working directory* - Shows where you are in the filesystem.

+* history: Print a list of comands used recently
+    - !comand - It will run the recent use of the comand.
+    - !2 - It will run te second comand from history.
+It is !number.

 * ls    : *listing* - Lists the contents of your current directory.
     - ls .    : The contentes of the current directory